What is a breech position?

 By the time a pregnancy reaches full term, most babies are in a position in the uterus that will allow their head to be delivered first when they are born.
 However, in some pregnancies, the baby is bottom first.
 This is called a breech position.
 It means that the baby's bottom or feet will come out before the head when the baby is born.
-This can be a difficult delivery.
-It requires a healthcare provider with special skills and experience with breech births.
+This can cause problems during delivery.

 How will I know if my baby is breech?

-If your baby is in the breech position, you may feel the baby's head moving under your rib cage.
-Or you may feel as if you have a hard knot under your ribs.
+Usually it’s hard for you to know your baby’s position.
+If your baby is breech, you may feel the baby's head moving under your rib cage.
+Or it may feel like you have a hard knot under your ribs.
 You may also feel the baby kicking low in your pelvis.
-However, usually it’s hard for you to know your baby’s position.

-Your healthcare provider may find that the baby is breech by feeling the baby's head through your belly or by feeling the baby’s feet or bottom during a pelvic exam.
-The baby's heartbeat may be heard above your belly button rather than in your lower belly.
+Your healthcare provider may find that the baby is breech by feeling the baby's head through your belly or by feeling your baby’s feet or bottom during a pelvic exam.
+Your provider may hear the baby's heartbeat above your belly button rather than in your lower belly.

-What happens of the baby is still in the breech position close to the due date?
+What happens if the baby is in a breech position close to the due date?

 - Your healthcare provider has experience in delivering breech babies.

-- A delivery room is available that is equipped for an emergency C-section if it is needed.
+- A delivery room and staff are ready to do an emergency C-section if needed.